Real Twistings are 2-Line Bundles: Appendix: Lie groupoids and weak equivalences

 \section{Appendix: Lie groupoids and weak equivalences}

-Lie groupoids, smooth functors, and smooth natural transformations form a strict 2-category $\liegrpd^{fun}$.
+Lie groupoids, smooth functors, and smooth natural transformations form a~strict 2-category $\liegrpd^{\rm fun}$.
 The 1-isomorphisms in this 2-category are called \emph{strong equivalences}.
-There is also a bicategory $\liegrpd$ whose objects are Lie groupoids, whose 1-morphisms are smooth anafunctors, and whose 2-morphisms are smooth anafunctor transformations, see, e.g. \cite{pries2,Nikolaus,DuLi2014}.
-This bicategory $\liegrpd$ is equivalent to the bicategory of differentiable stacks \cite{pronk}.
-Smooth anafunctors are also known as bibundles, Hilsum-Skandalis maps, or generalized morphisms; the precise notion is not of relevance for this article.
+There is also a~bicategory $\liegrpd$ whose objects are Lie groupoids, whose 1-morphisms are smooth anafunctors, and whose 2-morphisms are smooth anafunctor transformations, see, for example, \cite{DuLi2014,Nikolaus,pries2}.
+This bicategory $\liegrpd$ is equivalent to the bicategory of differentiable stacks~\cite{pronk}.
+Smooth anafunctors are also known as bibundles, Hilsum--Skandalis maps, or generalized morphisms; the precise notion is not of relevance for this article.
 Invertible smooth anafunctors establish Morita equivalences between Lie groupoids.